pit30m/pit30m/README.md

     - Advanced command: `poetry run pytest -ff --new-first --quiet --color=yes --maxfail=3 -n 4`
     - This command will run tests, then wait for new changes and test them automatically.
 Test execution will run in parallel thanks to the `-n 4` argument.
     - The command lets you get feedback on whether your code change fixed or broke a particular test within seconds.
+ 5. Make sure you lint.
+Refer to `ci.yaml` for exact commands we run in CI.
+   - format with black: `poetry run black .`
+   - type check with mypy: `poetry run mypy . --ignore-missing-imports`
- 5. Remember to run `poetry install` after pulling and/or updating dependencies.
+ 6. Remember to run `poetry install` after pulling and/or updating dependencies.

 Note that in the pre-release time, `torch` will be a "dev" dependency, since it's necessary for all tests to pass.